 Step 5: Finish the Back Part of Your DIY Kayak Rack

-Using your miter saw, cut your remaining wood into a picket fence-like shape.
+Cut your remaining wood into a picket fence-like shape using your miter saw.
 Remember that they should fit in the back of your rack.
-Attach them to the three pieces of 2×4 wood.
+Then, attach them to the three pieces of 2×4 wood.

 Step 6: Add Foams to the Arms

 You don’t want to put dents on your kayaks.
-Since they will be resting on these arms, cut some foams or kneeling pads, and put them on your DIY kayak rack’s arms.
+However, since they will be resting on these arms, cut some foams or kneeling pads, and put them on your DIY kayak rack’s arms.

 DIY PVC Kayak Rack